websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-facets/tag-and-category-facet.md

 **Max Terms:** Set the maximum number of facet terms to display, regardless of how many matching terms are found for the facet.

 **Frequency Threshold:** Set the minimum frequency required for terms to appear in the list of facet terms.
-For example, if the frequency threshold of a facet is set to 3, a term with two matching results will not appear in the term result list.
+For example, if the frequency threshold of a facet is set to 3, a term with two matching results doesn't appear in the term result list.

 **Display Frequencies:** Choose whether or not to display the term frequencies.